ObserveRTC/client-monitor-js/docs/PIPELINE_DISRUPTION_DETECTORS.md

 counters — `deltaFramesRendered === 0 && deltaKeyFramesDecoded === 0` — and
 deliberately **not** from `inboundRtp.isFreezed`, which is `FrozenVideoTrackDetector`'s conclusion.
-The reasoning is the same as `EncoderPerformanceDetector`'s, arrived at independently on the other side of the library:
+The reasoning is the same as `EncoderBottleneckDetector`'s, arrived at independently on the other side of the library:

 - **A verdict resting on another detector's output dies silently when that